How to Contact Us

 3. What spacing is right for me?

 The standard drip tape is a 12” spacing, which works well for most vegetable gardens.
-If you have very high plant densities we may choose an 8” spacing.
+If you have very high plant densities such as carrots, corns or flowers, choose an 8” spacing.

 Standard flow rate is 4.5 gallons per minute per 1000’ linear foot.
 If you have a very low water supply in gallons per minute you can order tape that is only 2.2 gallons per minute per 1000’.
 We have many flow rates available to meet you needs.